 Scientists at the University of Edinburgh studied mice that cannot produce this enzyme.
-They found that stress hormones stop the placenta from developing normal blood vessels, which cuts back the blood supply to the growing fetus.
-This means that the developing fetus does not grow as well as it should and its heart function does not develop normally.
+They found that stress hormones stop the placenta from developing normal blood vessels, which cuts back the blood supply to the growing foetus.
+This means that the developing foetus does not grow as well as it should and its heart function does not develop normally.

 Treating the expectant mouse with a type of statin triggered production of a molecule called VEGF, which stimulates the development of blood vessels in the placenta.

 The researchers showed that by re-establishing the blood supply, the treatment promotes normal development of the heart and helps the baby to grow to a healthy birthweight.
 The research was published in the in the journal Proceedings of the National Academy of Sciences.

 Statins are not usually offered to pregnant women and therefore further studies are needed to assess the long-term effects of statins in pregnancy.

 Our Associate Medical Director, Professor Jeremy Pearson, said;